Mohsin678/PredictWord/Readme.md

-## This nlm project for prediciting next word
+## This nlm project for prediciting next word This is nlp using gru